ankit-rathi/Decision-Intelligence/chapters/12_Measuring_Decision_Outcomes.md

 ---

-## Example Section — Measuring the Impact of a Customer Retention Strategy
+## Example — Measuring the Impact of a Customer Retention Strategy

 Consider an online subscription platform attempting to reduce customer churn.